-Most of us have a new year’s resolution to update our kitchen and never do.
+Most of us have a resolution to update our kitchen and never do.
 We live with dated cabinets, backsplashes, countertops for years saving up money each week to do a whole new kitchen renovation.
 We forget that with a little paint, we can transform anything.
 If your kitchen needs help, why not DIY with MudPaint?
 MudPaint adheres to almost any surface and is easy to use.
 Tile, cabinets, … you name it!

 50/50 Solution of Vinegar and Warm Water, TSP Substitute, or a degreaser

 A new sanding pad like our Rad Pad Sanding Pad!